 “I was awake during the procedure, and soon after the two stents were implanted, I could literally feel the difference as the blood flew through my arteries.
 I became very emotional,” said Arnold.

 She required implantation of seven additional stents by Mahmud.

-“Every person I have come into contact with at UC San Diego Health System is professional and compassionate.
+“Every person I have come into contact with at UC San Diego Health is professional and compassionate.
 I truly feel like I’m part of the UC San Diego family, and Dr. Mahmud makes me feel like I’m the only patient he is treating,” said Arnold.
 “I have recommended him to friends and family members.
 When you have the best, you want to share.”

 Through this experience Arnold said she has improved her lifestyle even more, eating healthier, working out more with her husband by her side and being more aware of her blood pressure, blood sugar and cholesterol numbers.
 Her journey has given her a voice in the community about the awareness and prevention of heart disease.

 “I’m now very active in our community and speak to many groups and organizations about my personal story with heart disease.
 I have learned it is the number one killer of women, and there are symptoms many people don’t even realize are signs of danger,” said Arnold.